rfeinman/pytorch-minimize/README.md

 Unlike scipy, jacobian and hessian functions need not be provided to pytorch-minimize solvers, and numerical approximations are never used.

 For constrained optimization, the [adversarial examples tutorial](https://github.com/rfeinman/pytorch-minimize/blob/master/examples/constrained_optimization_adversarial_examples.ipynb) demonstrates how to use the trust-region constrained routine to generate an optimal adversarial perturbation given a constraint on the perturbation norm.

+## Onging work

+- Optimizer API.
+Coming soon there will be a new alternative API revolving around the `torch.optim.Optimizer` class.
+An early prototype can be found at `fmin/optim.py`.
+It has not been rigorously tested, and documentation is limited.
+- Custom constrained optimizers.